theme-ontology/python-totolo/README.md

 ## Snippets

-List official versioned releases of the ontology:
+### List official versioned releases of the ontology

 ```python
     list(totolo.remote.versions())
 ```

-Load the v2023.06 release:
+### Load the v2023.06 release

 ```python
     ontology = totolo.remote.version('v2023.06')
 ```

-Create an excel sheet with all the usages of the theme "loyalty" as well as any child theme of the same:
+### Create an excel sheet with all the usages of the theme "loyalty" as well as any child theme of the same

 ```python
     df = ontology.theme['loyalty'].descendants().dataframe(motivation=True, descriptions=True)
     df.to_excel("/mnt/d/repos/themelist-loyalty.xlsx", "loyalty")
 ```

-Find theme entries in stories according to some criteria.
-For example, find empty motivations:
+### Find theme entries in stories according to some criteria.
+For example, find empty motivations

 ```python
     empty_motivations = [